 Principal

 During his prior service with the Civil Rights Division of the Justice Department, Kyle led numerous high-profile investigations and prosecutions involving police misconduct and hate crimes.
 He successfully prosecuted law enforcement officers and other government officials for excessive force, sexual abuse, and obstructing justice; hate-motivated gunmen and arsonists for murders, attempted murders, and attacks on houses of worship; as well as conspiracy against rights and FACE Act defendants for the blockading of health clinics.
-He tried over a dozen cases and nearly twenty defendants to verdict.
+He has tried over a dozen cases to verdict.

 Kyle began his legal career as a law clerk for a U.S. District Judge in the Alexandria Division of the Eastern District of Virginia.
 Prior to law school, he served as a Special Agent with the Federal Bureau of Investigation, where he investigated transnational organized crime rings, narcotics, public corruption, and money laundering.